-To understand patient perspectives on clinical trial participation, especially during the COVID era, Covance fielded a survey from March 31, 2020 to April 2, 2020 with over 1500 participants across the United States and the United Kingdom.
+To understand patient perspectives on clinical trial participation, especially during the COVID era, Covance fielded a survey from March 31, 2020 to April 2, 2020, with over 1500 participants across the United States and the United Kingdom.
 Prior to the pandemic, most participants were concerned about the potential adverse effects of taking study medications.
-Now, with the COVID crisis, participants are significantly more aware of or concerned about their overall health and well being.
+Now, with the COVID crisis, participants are significantly more aware of or concerned about their overall health and well-being.
 This means that there is greater concern about exposure to coronavirus and visiting trial sites for visits.
-Results also showed that 74% of US respondents would likely participate in a virtual or hybrid trial, meaning travel and in person interaction are significantly reduced, if not completely eliminated.
+Results also showed that 74% of US respondents would likely participate in a virtual or hybrid trial, meaning travel and in-person interaction are significantly reduced, if not completely eliminated.

 SubjectWell, a patient recruitment company, has also been surveying sites and patients throughout the pandemic and has conducted a total of three to date.

-Across all three surveys, telehealth remained the top choice to increase likelihood of participation in the coming months.
+Across all three surveys, telehealth remained the top choice to increase the likelihood of participation in the coming months.
 Participants also indicated that they would be more likely to participate if studies had home visits that are conducted by qualified medical staff, used electronic diaries to collect data, had fewer office visits over the course of a trial and allowed them to collect and send lab samples from home.

 Although the number of participants who said they are considering clinical research has continued to increase from mid-March to mid-May, it is important to remember that interest does not necessarily translate to participation.

 With that in mind: